© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Animal pound 140m north west of Riverside, Wollerton is a scheduled monument protected by Historic England under reference 1020849.
 View the official record →

-Animal pound 140m north west of Riverside, Wollerton is a post-medieval enclosure structure located in Shropshire.
+Animal pound 140m north west of Riverside, Wollerton is a scheduled ancient monument comprising a roughly circular or oval enclosure constructed from stone and earth banks.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020849.

 Animal pound 140m north west of Riverside, Wollerton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020849.